- The Corps Network Announces Winners of the 2020 Corpsmember of the Year and Project of the Year Awards

 Southwest Conservation Corps

 Trevor Taylor is a leader in many ways.
 An alumnus of the Student Conservation Association (SCA), he joined the Southwest Conservation Corps (SCC) Los Valles Crew Leader Development Program as an AmeriCorps member in May 2020.
-He co-led a crew on a technically and physically demanding trail project in the Rocky Mountains at 14,000 feet in elevation.
+He co-led a crew on a technically and physically demanding trail project in the Rocky Mountains at over 12,000 feet in elevation.
 In addition to his leadership skills, Trevor is a powerful advocate for people of color in the Corps community.
 He developed a model for a “Leaders of Color” Corps program, which is designed to provide an affinity space for young people of color to learn advanced technical skills as a means to enter higher-earning conservation industry jobs.
 During his time with SCC, Trevor also helped Corps staff develop a racial equity-centered restorative justice approach to disciplinary action.
 He is currently working to pilot the Leaders of Color program with SCC in 2021.

 The winners of the 2021 Project of the Year award are: